Grasmere, Staten Island

-Grasmere is the name of a neighborhood located on the East Shore of Staten Island, one of the five boroughs of New York City.
+Grasmere is a neighborhood located on the East Shore of Staten Island, one of the five boroughs of New York City, New York, United States.

 Grasmere although crossed by major roads has retained its quiet suburban character.
 The area and adjoining Concord was dotted with lakes and ponds similar to the English Lake District village of Grasmere.
 The name is often attributed to Sir Roderick Cameron, an American resident of Canadian descent who was knighted by Queen Victoria.

+The area is also referred to as "Grassmere" [sic] in the official New York State Gazetteer, maintained and published by the New York State Department of Health, which includes numerous defunct hamlets and towns, some with alternate or archaic spellings.

 Transportation

 The Staten Island Railway stops in the neighborhood's eponymous station.
 The distance between Grasmere station and next station north in Clifton is the longest between any two stations on the system.